openmas-ai/openmas/docs/docstring_policy.md

-# SimpleMas Docstring Policy
+# OpenMAS Docstring Policy

-This document defines the standard format for docstrings in the SimpleMas codebase.
+This document defines the standard format for docstrings in the OpenMAS codebase.

 ## Docstring Style

-SimpleMas uses **Google-style docstrings** throughout the codebase.
+OpenMAS uses **Google-style docstrings** throughout the codebase.
 This style is chosen for its readability, ease of use, and compatibility with tools like Sphinx and mkdocs.

 ## Required Elements